maelstrom-cms/documentation/components/input-fields.md

     "title":"4K Wild Animals - Africa, Mana Pools National Park with Nature Sounds - 4 HRS" }
 ```

-This field extends the [TextInput](#text-input) which means it supports most of the same props.

 ```php
 @include('maelstrom::inputs.video', [